 To allow campers to attend more than one week of Camp PAWS each summer, we offer a “session 1” and “session 2.”
 Each week of session one will contain similar activities and the same applies for the weeks of session 2.
 If your camper would like to attend more than one week of Camp PAWS, we ask that they attend one week of each session.
 Activities are modified and adapted for different age groups.

-When a session sells out, a link to the waitlist will be available on the website.
+When a session sells out, a link to the wait list will be available on the website.
 Open spots will be filled in the order they are received and you will be contacted if a spot opens up.
 We do have some last minute cancellations and will fill spots up to the first day of that particular session.
-The waitlist will appear on this page when it is open.
+The wait list for summer of 2021 can be found here: Camp PAWS Waitlist

 At this time, we do not have a morning extended day option.

 We offer different sessions for various age groups, including ages 4-5, 6-8, 9-11, 12-15, and 15-17.
 Because our programming is designed for each specific age group, we ask that all participants register for their designated weeks.
 At this time, we do not make exceptions to the age designations, but do offer an all ages week to allow for sibling groups to attend together.